 As is often the case in a small city, Filer doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Filer with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.05% of adults in Filer have a bachelor's degree or advanced degree.
+The citizens of Filer are slightly less educated than the national average of 21.84% for the average city or town: 14.05% of adults in Filer have a bachelor's degree or advanced degree

 The per capita income in Filer in 2022 was $21,188, which is low income relative to Idaho and the nation.
 This equates to an annual income of $84,752 for a family of four.
 However, Filer contains both very wealthy and poor people as well.